Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 10.2.1 Example: Using External Variables to Implement a Stack

 To illustrate how external variables might be used. let's look at a data structure known as a ***stack***.
 (Stacks are an abstract concept, not a C feature: they can be implemented in most programming languages.)
-A stack, like an array. can store multiple data items of the same type.
+A stack, like an array, can store multiple data items of the same type.
 However, the operations on a stack are limited: we can either ***push*** an item onto the stack (add it to one end—the “stack top”) or pop it from the stack (remove it from the same end).
 Examining or modifying an item that's not at the top of the stack is forbidden.

 One way to implement a stack in C is to store its items in an array, which we’ll call `contents`.
 A separate integer variable named `top` marks the position of the stack top.
 When the stack is empty, `top` has the value 0.
 To push an item on the stack, we simply store the item in `contents` at the position indicated by `top`, then increment `top`.
 Popping an item requires decrementing `top`, then using it as an index into `contents` to fetch the item that’s being popped.